bitcoindevkit/bdk/DEVELOPMENT_CYCLE.md

 5. If a bug is found:
     - If it's a minor issue you can just fix it in the release branch, since it will be merged back to `master` eventually
     - For bigger issues you can fix them on `master` and then *cherry-pick* the commit to the release branch
+6. Update the changelog with the new release version
-6. On release day, make a commit on the release branch to bump the version to `x.y.z`.
+7. On release day, make a commit on the release branch to bump the version to `x.y.z`.
 The message should be "Bump version to x.y.z".
-7. Add a tag to this commit.
+8. Add a tag to this commit.
 The tag name should be `vx.y.z` (for example `v0.5.0`), and the message "Release x.y.z".
 Make sure the tag is signed, for extra safety use the explicit `--sign` flag.
-8. Push the new commits to the upstream release branch, wait for the CI to finish one last time.
+9. Push the new commits to the upstream release branch, wait for the CI to finish one last time.
-9. Publish **all** the updated crates to crates.io.
+10. Publish **all** the updated crates to crates.io.
-10. Make a new commit to bump the version value to `x.y.(z+1)-dev`.
+11. Make a new commit to bump the version value to `x.y.(z+1)-dev`.
 The message should be "Bump version to x.y.(z+1)-dev".
-11. Merge the release branch back into `master`.
+12. Merge the release branch back into `master`.
+13. Create the release on GitHub: go to "tags", click on the dots on the right and select "Create Release".
+Then set the title to `vx.y.z` and write down some brief release notes.
-12. Make sure the new release shows up on crates.io and that the docs are built correctly on docs.rs.
+14. Make sure the new release shows up on crates.io and that the docs are built correctly on docs.rs.
-13. Announce the release on Twitter, Discord and Telegram.
+15. Announce the release on Twitter, Discord and Telegram.
-14. Celebrate :tada:
+16. Celebrate :tada: